-M 152 Precalculus Algebra OR M 145 Math for Liberal Arts OR M 116 Mathematics for Health Careers CHMY 121/122 Intro to General Chemistry/Lab OR BOTH CHMY 141/142 College Chemistry I/Lab AND CHMY 143/144 College Chemistry II/Lab 4-8† 22-27 Subtotal
+COURSE NO. TITLE CREDITS GRADE

+BIO 213 Anatomy & Physiology I/Lab 4†

+BIO 214 Anatomy & Physiology II/Lab 4†

+BIOM 250 Microbiology for Health Sciences/Lab 4†

+WRIT 101 College Writing I 3†

+M 116 Mathematics for Health Careers OR

+Any math course in the MUS Core 3-4†

+CHMY 121 Intro to General Chemistry/Lab OR Bo OTH

+CHMY 141 College Chemistry I/Lab AND

+CHMY 143 College Chemistry II/Lab 4-8†

+Subtotal 22-27
-All prerequisite courses and dental hygiene program application must be completed by May 31st of the year prior to applying for enrollment into program.

-A grade of "C" or above must be achieved in all courses to advance in the program and to graduate.
+All prerequisite courses and dental hygiene program application must be completed by June 10th of the year prior to applying for enrollment into program.
+A grade of "C" or above must be achieved in all prerequisite & program courses to advance in the program and to graduate.